kjtanaka/teefaa/doc/source/index.rst

 Welcome to Cloudmesh Teefaa!
 ============================

-Your baremetal machines should be as easily and reproducibly installed as virtual machines.
+Your systems on baremetal machines should be as easily and reproducibly provisioned as virtual machines.

 What is Cloudmesh Teefaa?